ibm-cloud-docs/mas-ms/maintenance.md

 ## Upgrade Rules, Policy and Plans
 {: #upgrade-rules}

-Application and MAS component Upgrades are on a defined schedule based on the Maximo Application Suite release schedule and complexity of the upgrade.
-Upgrades will be deployed first to non-production and then scheduled for production.
-The upgrade window duration will depend on the size and complexity of the upgrade and will be communicated through the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center).

-MAS (8.x) GA (General Availability) versions are released twice a year by IBM Development (approx)
+Starting November 1st, 2023 all MAS-MS and MAS-Dedicated customers must request MAS upgrades by [case ticket](https://support.ibm.com).
+If you wish to upgrade to v8.1.1, submit a case ticket requesting the upgrade, along with the target environment URL(s).

+IBM SRE will then put you in a queue to receive the upgrade.

+It should be noted that IBM SRE will determine the date, start time and duration for the upgrade based on your environment(s) and our available resources and overall schedule.
+IBM SRE will then send you an upgrade notification with those details via the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center).

+Please also note the IBM SRE Change / Freeze period of December 16th, 2023 to January 2nd, 2024.
+MAS Upgrades will not be scheduled or performed during this timeframe.

 ## LA Fixes
 {: #lafixes}